himanshu345/avlokan_IAS_June/frontend/README.md

 ## Acknowledgments

-- This project is inspired by the ConvertIAS platform, which provides valuable services for IAS aspirants.
+- This project is inspired by the avlokanias platform, which provides valuable services for IAS aspirants.
 - All design elements are created for educational purposes.